CUA41215 Certificate IV in Screen and Media

-CUF40107 Certificate IV in Screen and Media qualification is part of the Screen and Media Training Package.
-It is designed for individuals who wish to further develop their skills and knowledge base in a wide variety of contexts in the film, television, radio and digital media industries.
-Participants will engage with a defined range of unpredictable problems and analyse and evaluate information from a variety of sources in order to create solutions.
-Students have the opportunity to choose from a variety of areas including: animation and digital effects, audio and sound, broadcasting and camera and cinematography.
-They will also have the opportunity to build upon their leadership and management skills.
+The CUA41215 Certificate IV in Screen and Media qualification is part of the Creative Arts and Culture Training Package.
+It is designed for individuals who wish to further develop their skills and knowledge base in a wide variety of contexts in the film, television, web video content and digital media industries.
+Students have the opportunity to develop their skills across a variety of areas including: audio and sound, directing, writing, producing and cinematography.
+They will also have the opportunity to build upon their leadership, management and business skills.

-The Certificate IV is an entry level course leading to the Diploma in Screen & Media, which will provide an opportunity to develop more advanced technical and production skills.
-Potential areas for specialisation inlcude: documentary and factual programming, and trans-media.
+The Certificate IV, depending on experience, can be entry level course leading to the CUA51015 Diploma in Screen & Media, which will provide an opportunity to develop more advanced technical and production skills.
+Potential areas for specialisation in the Certificate IV include: documentary and factual programming, and trans-media.
 A CUA31015 Certificate III in Screen and Media is available for interested applicants that need to learn the basic skills required for entry into Certificate IV.

 The Certificate IV is offered on a full-time basis and offers participants the opportunity to develop expertise in the following areas: